itzsuji/moodle-mod_braincert/README.md

 BrainCert's next-generation HTML5 Virtual Classroom is designed to deliver live classes, meetings, webinars, and collaborative group conferences to audience anywhere right from your Moodle site!

 ## Description
 BrainCert's next-generation [HTML5 Virtual Classroom](https://www.braincert.com/online-virtual-classroom) is designed for seamless synchronous and asynchronous collaboration capabilities between presenter (teacher) and attendees (students).
-BrainCert offers over 14 low-latency datacenter locations worldwide - the largest secure global infrastructure, enabling you to schedule and launch live virtual classroom sessions no matter where you or your attendees may be!
+BrainCert offers over 10 low-latency datacenter locations worldwide (including China connectivity) - the largest secure global infrastructure, enabling you to schedule and launch live virtual classroom sessions no matter where you or your attendees may be!

 To use this application, sign up for your free [BrainCert](https://www.braincert.com) account  and register your [API key](https://www.braincert.com/app/virtualclassroom).